Shibud mitzrayim: a necessary evil?

 R. Yaakov Emden writes (here and ff) that Israel's survival throughout the ages is a greater miracle than all the open miracles in our history.

-Not to detract from its miraculousness however I would add that for a people to survive like that with it's national religious indentity firmly intact also requires an unbreakable national consciousness which years of persistent persecution in a foreign country would go a long way toward forging.
+Not to detract from its miraculousness however I would add that for a people to survive like that with it's national religious indentity intact also requires an unbreakable national consciousness which years of consistent persecution in a foreign country would go a long way toward forging.

 Comments